 Societies obsession with Instagram influencers and the seemly perfect life they portray has now reached an all-time high with the popularity of computer-generated models.

 Dubbed as the first computer-generated Instagram model, Miquela Sousa, better known as @Lilmiquela has now amassed to over 1.1 million followers in under two years and has the power to command up $10,000 per post.
-The account first gained attention for controversy regarding whether or not Miquela Sousa is a real person or a virtual simulation.
-The narrative she presents is also like that of an Instagram It-girl with daily outfits posts in designer labels and human-like captions.
+The account first gained attention for controversy regarding whether or not Miquela Sousa is a real person.
+Or in fact a virtual simulation.
+The narrative she presents is also like that of an Instagram It-girl.
+With daily outfits posts in designer labels and human-like captions.